eilw/pland/README.md

 - Fix Diametro to just show which options are valid for MIG / TIG
 - Get price per kg dynamically after diametro has been selected
 - Refactor into a form object
+- Update CI to work
+- Add in PDF option for old quotes